June 4, 2018 Edition

 Michael Stipe Surprises Fans With Book Signing at New NYC Bookstore

-Michael Stipe surprised R.E.M. fans by appearing at the new location of Mast Books, literally doors down from its old location on Avenue A in NYC’s East Village, autographing copies of his new photo book, Michael Stipe: Volume 1 to a crowd of perhaps fifty, thanks to almost no promotion (many R.E.M. fans were upset that they weren’t apprised of the signing).
+Michael Stipe surprised R.E.M. fans by appearing at the new location of Mast Books, literally doors down from its old location on Avenue A in NYC’s East Village, autographing copies of his new photo book, Michael Stipe: Volume 1, to a crowd of perhaps fifty, thanks to almost no promotion (many R.E.M. fans were upset that they weren’t apprised of the signing).
 The austere and ascetic yet aesthetically pleasing book, which is the first in a series of images accumulated by Stipe, focuses more on his early life and development as a queer artist and figures in his life who informed this transformation.
 They included, in many never before seen to the public shots, William Burroughs, Andy Warhol, Jeremy Ayers, Kurt Cobain, and River Phoenix, amongst countless others, as well as phantasmagoric found photos and many other surprises.
 They’re disarmingly personal shots, and certainly not the sort of photos you see shared by public figures with their fans.
 But Stipe’s never been the typical frontman/public figure, and Michael Stipe: Volume 1 is an excellent exhibition of this attribute of one of the most idiosyncratic pop stars of our times, in all its raw, haphazard glory.
-Enjoy its blurry take on Stipe’s growth as a queer man in the public eye in an era in which heteronormative behavior was a strict rule to the average American, a rule Stipe challenged us on in ways we’re only beginning to recognize, and also look forward to what new adventures future volumes may bring on.
-The link to purchase the book is here, if you missed the signing last week.—John Everhart
+Enjoy its blurry take on Stipe’s growth as a queer man in the public eye in an era in which heteronormative behavior was a strict rule to the average American, a rule Stipe challenged us on in ways we’re only beginning to recognize, and also look forward to what new adventures future volumes may bring on. —John Everhart

 Remembering Joe James (October 5, 1970 – May 26, 2018)